BenAlaa/mongo-cert-dev-exam-prep/5- Data Modeling - M320.md

     - Ability to qualify the relationship of the original field and value

 > **Note** With the release of the Wildcard Index functionality in MongoDB 4.2, some use cases of the Attribute Pattern can be replaced by this new index type.

+### Extended Reference Pattern
+- **Problem**: avoiding joining data at query time

+- **Solution**: Embed fields on the lookup side in the docs in the from collection

+- **Use cases**:
+	- Catalog
+	- Mobile apps
+	- Real-Time Analytics

+- **Pros**:
+	- faster reads
+	- reduce the number of joins and lookups

+- **Cons**:
+	- Duplication:
+		1. Minimize it:
+			a.
+Select fields that don't change often
+			b.
+Bring only the fields you need to avoid joins
+		2. After a source is updated:
+			a.
+What are the extended references to  changed
+			b.
+When should the extended references be updated
+		3. Duplication may be better than a unique reference